chnyda/taikungoclient/client/docs/OpaProfileUpdateCommand.md

 HasIngressWhitelist returns a boolean if a field has been set.

-### SetIngressWhitelistNil

-`func (o *OpaProfileUpdateCommand) SetIngressWhitelistNil(b bool)`

- SetIngressWhitelistNil sets the value for IngressWhitelist to be an explicit nil

-### UnsetIngressWhitelist
-`func (o *OpaProfileUpdateCommand) UnsetIngressWhitelist()`

-UnsetIngressWhitelist ensures that no value is present for IngressWhitelist, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)